Car Insurance Verification: How It Works & Why It Matters

 How Electronic Insurance Verification Works

 Gone are the days of purely paper-based insurance checks.
-Today, nearly all 50 states use some form of electronic insurance verification (EIV) to confirm vehicle coverage at scale.
+Today, nearly all 50 states use some form of electronic insurance verification (EIV) to confirm vehicle coverage at scale — and the systems are rapidly becoming more sophisticated.

 The Role of IICMVA Standards